alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

 retry.trigger();
 ```

-This will cause the compute value function of the `countries` cell to
+This will cause the value computation function of the `countries` cell
-be run again, because `retry` is observed by `countries`.
+to be run again, because `retry` is observed by `countries`.

 :::tip